PiotrJuniorWawrzyniak/web_monitor/README.md

 This project is built using Django, Celery, and Docker.

 ## Requirements
-- Docker
+- Docker (version 20.10 or higher)
-- Docker Compose
+- Docker Compose (version 1.29 or higher)
+- Python 3.8 or higher

 ## Installation
 1. Clone the repository: